 - The researcher accesses the Dashboard to verify the findings.
 Their approval triggers the data to move into raw and trusted data stages.

 - Databricks and Immuta data sources are created and scanned for sensitive data so it can be edited as necessary, shared with other researchers, and mapped to the right data cluster.

-Immuta’s scalable data governance automation provides trust and access that, when combined with Databricks’ speed and organization capabilities, has transformed the way WorldQuant Predictive’s researchers compile and share large data sets with the confidence of knowing no sensitive information is at risk.
+Immuta’s scalable, automated data access control provides trust and access that, when combined with Databricks’ speed and organization capabilities, has transformed the way WorldQuant Predictive’s researchers compile and share large data sets with the confidence of knowing no sensitive information is at risk.

 “Databricks gives us scale and speed, Immuta gives us trust and privacy, Databricks and Immuta together are a good chunk of what we offer to our research team to work with,” says Frid.
 “The ability to deploy both together in a couple of days for proof of concept was pretty extraordinary.”

 One of the most burdensome and costly stumbling blocks organizations face is streamlining resources and determining their ROI.
 The COVID-19 pandemic and subsequent economic recession brought this reality to the forefront as businesses scrambled to audit their resources to determine which could be temporarily or indefinitely paused and which were necessary to keep moving forward.

 Frid explained WorldQuant Predictive’s decision to invest in Databricks and Immuta as a way of streamlining the company’s data collection resources to avoid redundancy in its toolkit, while also scaling its capabilities to reach more researchers and have a greater impact.
 In assessing various enablement platforms, he asked the following questions:

 - What is our operational versus exploratory mix?